Frequently Asked Questions

-an occur from poor quality of grouting, tap penetrations, leaking tap fittings as well as f
+Bathroom damage can occur from poor quality of grouting, tap penetrations, leaking tap fittings as well as faulty plumbing.

 Whenever your shower is used, small amounts of water can escape into the sub-surface between showers.